VanHackathon2017HueBR/presentation-builder/README.md

 bower install
 ```

-Run the local server and enjou this incredible tool:
+Run the local server and enjoy this incredible tool:
 ```
 npm start
 ```